osrsbox/osrsbox-db/README.md

 - [`https://www.osrsbox.com/osrsbox-db/items-json-slot/items-cape.json`](https://www.osrsbox.com/osrsbox-db/items-json-slot/items-cape.json)
 - [`https://www.osrsbox.com/osrsbox-db/prayer-json/protect-from-magic.json`](https://www.osrsbox.com/osrsbox-db/prayer-json/protect-from-magic.json)

 So how can you get and use these JSON files about OSRS items?
-It is pretty easy but depends on what you are trying to accomplish and what programming language you are using.
+It is pretty easy but depends on what you are t- Python 3.6 or above
+- Dataclasses package (if Python is below 3.7)rying to accomplish and what programming language you are using.
 Some examples are provided in the following subsections.

 ### Accessing the JSON API using Command Line Tools